kartverket/automatisk-generalisering/docs/setup/git_setup.md

 ## Overview
 This guide explains how to install Git in detail (if needed) and clone the repository.
-If you are familiar with Git: the project uses a **standard Git setup** — simply clone the repository and disregard this guide.
-However please read the [Contribution guide](https://github.com/kartverket/automatisk-generalisering/blob/main/CONTRIBUTING.md):
+If you are familiar with Git: the project uses a **standard Git setup** — simply clone the repository and disregard the rest of the Git setup guide.

 ```bash
 git clone https://github.com/kartverket/automatisk-generalisering.git <local_path>